 Taissa Farmiga (of American Horror Story fame) is officially joining her sister Vera in the Conjuring universe.
 Whereas Vera plays Lorraine Warren, Taissa holds the lead role in The Nun.

-Both sisters make it clear in interviews that the characters aren't linked, though future Conjuring universe installments might end up disproving their statements.
-Director Corin Hardy said he almost didn't cast Taissa because he didn't want the association with her older sister to affect the story.
+Both sisters make it clear in interviews the characters share no link, though future Conjuring universe installments might end up disproving their statements.
+Director Corin Hardy said he almost avoided casting Taissa, as he didn't want the association with her older sister to affect the story.
 Hardy admitted:

 Both sisters are supportive of each other in their real-world careers.
 Apparently, good horror movie acting runs in the family.